-Most people just have to be enrolled in Medicare Part A and Part B in order to qualify for a Medicare Advantage plan, also known as Medicare Part C in Wisconsin.
-People who have Original Medicare and End Stage Renal Disease ESRD may be limited to specific plans to help manage this serious disease.
+Most people just have to be enrolled in Medicare Part A and Medicare Part B in order to qualify for a Medicare Advantage plan, also known as Medicare Part C in Wisconsin.
+People who have Original Medicare and End-Stage Renal Disease ESRD may be limited to specific plans to help manage this serious disease.

 Most people with Medicare can enroll in Medicare Advantage during these enrollment periods: